-IMI Singapore declared its intent to issue additional redeemable cumulative preferred stock (RCPS), which was planned to be subscribed by AC Industrials (Singapore) Pte, Ltd., an affiliate.
+IMI Singapore issued additional redeemable cumulative preferred stock (RCPS), which was subscribed by AC Industrials (Singapore) Pte, Ltd., an affiliate.
 The preferred shares have certain features, rights and privileges, which include redemption at the option of the issuer and cumulative, non-participating dividend rights at rates to be determined by the Board of Directors.
 There is no conversion option to the shareholders to convert the RCPS into ordinary shares of the Company and the shareholders have no voting rights unless the resolution in question varies the rights attached to the RCPS or is for the winding-up of the IMI Singapore.

-IMI Singapore received the deposits for future subscription amounting to \$60.00 million as of March 31, 2019, pending allotment and actual issuance of shares.
+IMI Singapore received the deposits for future subscription amounting to \$60.00 million as of March 31, 2019.
+Allotment and actual issuance of shares transpired in July 2019.

-Event after the Balance Sheet Date
+Events after Balance Sheet Date